pablodecm/phd_thesis/src/101_chapter_1.md

-To exemplify the fundamentals of the QFT framework, let us consider the simplest case, e.g. a single scalar field that does not interact with any other field, which will be denoted as $\phi(x)$.
+To exemplify the fundamentals of the QFT framework, let us consider the simplest case, e.g. a single field that does not interact with any other field, which will be denoted as $\phi(x)$.
 The dynamics of a field (or several fields) in QFT are specified by using the *Lagrangian formalism*, similarly to what can be done for system in classical mechanics.
 However,